Wakelyns is at IP21 5SD in Suffolk, UK

 Points of interest as you walk round will be identified by signs showing QR codes.
 Scanning those codes with your phone camera will take you web pages with more information about what you are seeing.
 So please bring a “smart phone” for the full experience!

-Accommodation also available (for the Open Weekend and generally, in conjunction with courses and other events at activities at Wakelyyns) either:
+Accommodation also available (for the Open Weekend and generally, in conjunction with courses and other events at activities at Wakelyns) either: